epstechtheatre/epstechtheatre.github.io/README.md

 Alternatively, if you have an idea for the wiki and you just want to write, [fill out this form](https://forms.gle/jRTGT4GuW7Re5r586) using a email that works with Google Drive and a stub file will be created so you can draft using Docs instead of working purely in markdown.
 The files that are created are automatically automatically shared with the right people so you don't need to worry about visibility.

-Alternatively, if you need any support, send an email to [techwiki@b-macdonald.ca](mailto:techwiki@b-macdonald.ca) with "Tech Theatre Wiki" in the subject line.
+Alternatively, if you need any support, send an email to [epstechtheatre@gmail.com](mailto:epstechtheatre@gmail.com) with "Tech Theatre Wiki" in the subject line.

 ## Licensing
 This repository is licensed under the GNU GPLv3 license.
 License details can be found [here](./LICENSE).